Henry Bibb: Henry Bibb's letters to his old master

 Henry Bibb wrote two letters to Albert G. Sibley.
 One letter was written on September 23, 1852, and when he did not receive a response he wrote another letter on October 7 of that same year.

 In the first letter Bibb tells Sibley that he is not a real Christian.
 Bibb also informs Sibley that his siblings which escaped from Sibley's plantation are now free with him in Canada.
 Bibb continues the letter addressing all of the horrendous acts associated with enslaving people, which go against the word of God.

 In the second letter, after Sibley neglected to respond to the first, Bibb continued to call to attention that in order for Sibley to be a real Christian, he had to stop slaveholding.
-Bibb countered the common slaveholder idea (that if freed slaves could not care for themselves) with the fact that slaves cared for themselves, their masters, and the plantation they lived on.
+Bibb countered the common slaveholder idea (that freed slaves could not care for themselves) with the fact that slaves cared for themselves, their masters, and the plantation they lived on.
 Bibb ends the letter by stating that if Sibley tries to contest that anything he said happened, he will provide validation.
 Bibb then left a note at the bottom of the letter, which let Sibley know that if he continued to ignore his letters he would continue to send more.